idio-lang/DIPS/source/implementing-idio/advanced/c-api.rst

 <https://www.linaro.org/blog/the-end-of-an-era/>`_ in January 2038.
-Except every modern Linux operating system doesn't have that problem as Arnd Bergmann and John Stultz plodded though and changed the interfaces to 64-bit (pushing the Epochalyse down the road for a few hundred billion years...).
+Except every modern Linux operating system doesn't have that problem as Arnd Bergmann and John Stultz plodded though and changed the interfaces to 64-bit (kicking the Epochalyse can down the road for a few hundred billion years...).

 Underlying this is that the :lname:`C` API uses an opaque *typedef* for some base :lname:`C` type.
 For us to be able to store and